HAPPY REMAKE 😊

 Is the relationship between the visuals and music explicit like this or this video?

-What is the tone of the music - soft, romantic enlightening, stirring, powerful, spiritual, soul reaching, inspiring, calming, soothing?
-Is this reflected in the visuals?
+is the tone of the music - soft, romantic enlightening, stirring,

 Is it contradictory - calm music but with frantic imagery.